 Why is it a problem?

 If you use wire transfers, you need to know what you’re doing and who you’re sending money.
-Otherwise, you expose yourself to several unacceptable risks:
+Otherwise, you expose yourself to unacceptable risks:

 - Permanent transactions.
 The money you send is likely gone forever, whether you sent it to the right person or a scammer.
-No matter the sum, not even law enforcement can guarantee to recover your money.
+No matter the amount, not even law enforcement can guarantee to recover your money.

 - Identity theft.
 Some phishers use fake Western Union emails and cloned websites.
 Once you enter data through their phishing page, they can steal your identity and ruin your life.